tapika/swupd/docs/testing.md

 Any text, which does not change from execution round can be used.
 Anything else what changes cannot be logged - this includes for instance current date / time or absolute file / directory paths.
 If you're dealing with paths - extracting only filename could result in same string.

 If you add any bigger listings - then maybe makes sense to sort them by name, just to get them in same order.

+To not pollute log files too much - it's recommended to log just what you need - not everything.

 ### How to construct your first test case ?